-This Is Why You Need a Work for Hire Agreement for Your Music
+Get a Free Work for Hire Agreement for Your Music

+Work for Hire Agreements are a staple in the music business and you shouldn’t get caught without one.
 Let’s say a friend in the industry calls you up because they need help finishing a song.
-They can’t get the right notes, can’t find those right lyrics, and they need your expertise.
-Or, let’s say you’re a vocalist and a local band wants you to sing some cover songs with them for a festival.
-For both of these situations, before you take foot on stage or get collaborating in the studio, they hand you a work for hire agreement.
-Huh?
+Or, let’s say you’re a producer and you were asked to make a beat for a new artist.
+For both of these situations, before you set foot in the studio, they will probably hand you a work for hire agreement.
+Don’t get caught saying, Huh?
 What is that?

 A work for hire agreement is a one-time contract that guarantees the recipient an upfront cost, or other form of payment, in return for services.
 This wildly different from receiving royalties, so pay close attention as we break down what you need to know.

 Download our very own Work for hire agreement and follow along as you read: